The History of Urdaneta

 On January 10, 1998, through a bill sponsored by Rep. Amadeo R. Perez Jr., the Philippine Congress enacted R.A.
 8480 converting the Municipality of Urdaneta into a component city of the Province of Pangasinan.
 The people of Urdaneta, in a plebiscite, overwhelmingly ratified this legislative act and Urdaneta was proclaimed a city on March 21, 1998.

-URDANETA CITY is committed to provide adequate infrastructure facilities and basic social services to promote a healthy and safe environment, to practice good governance and dynamic leadership in ensuring political and economic self-sufficiency, and to promoted people participation and policy formulation and project implementation.
+URDANETA CITY is committed to providing adequate infrastructure facilities and basic social services, promoting a healthy and safe environment, practicing good governance and dynamic leadership in ensuring political and economic self-sufficiency, and encouraging people participation in policy formulation and project implementation.

-URDANETA CITY is envisioned to be a center of agro-industrial development and educational advancement, a city with viable solid waste management, admirable traffic system, sustainable social services and equitable opportunity, and a community of God-loving, well-disciplined, self-reliant, and development-0riented people. it shall be an urban growth center and a model of good governance in Northern Luzon.
+URDANETA CITY will be the center of agro-industrial development and educational advancement, a city with viable solid waste management, an admirable traffic system, sustainable social services and equitable opportunity, and a community of God-loving, well-disciplined, self-reliant, and development-oriented people.
+It shall be an urban growth center and a model of good governance in Northern Luzon.